John Ramsey (announcer): Career

 Ramsey could also be heard in various movies, including Two-Minute Warning.

+Death and legacy

 In later years, Ramsey suffered from diabetes.
 He died on January 25, 1990, at Long Beach Veterans' Hospital of a heart attack at age 62.

 John Ramsey's grandson, John Lamb, born seven months after Ramsey's death, made his Major League Baseball debut as the starting pitcher for the Cincinnati Reds at Dodger Stadium on August 14, 2015.